Rotator Cuff Tear Specialist

 Robert Lewis, MD

-Whether it happens suddenly due to injury or slowly over time, a torn rotator cuff can cause shoulder pain that keeps you from work and the activities you love.
-At Coastal Shoulder Surgery & Sports Medicine in Largo, Florida, orthopaedic surgeon Robert Lewis, MD, applies the most advanced arthroscopic techniques to diagnose and treat rotator cuff injuries.
+Whether it happens suddenly due to injury or slowly over time, a rotator cuff tear can cause shoulder pain that keeps you from work and the activities you love.
+At Coastal Shoulder Surgery & Sports Medicine, located in Tampa Bay, Largo, FL., orthopaedic surgeon Robert Lewis, MD, applies the most advanced arthroscopic techniques to diagnose and treat rotator cuff injuries.
 If you have shoulder pain you suspect may be from a rotator cuff tear, call or click online to schedule an appointment with Dr. Lewis today.

 Rotator Cuff Tear